 Chiang Mai on Three Wheels

 The samlor is a three-wheel passenger bicycle taxi.
 Samlor means “three wheels” in Thai.
-These kind of bicycle taxis were prevalent in Southeast Asia.
-The spread of motorised vehicles has made them redundant, unfortunately.
+These kinds of bicycle taxis were prevalent in Southeast Asia.
+The spread of motorized vehicles has made them redundant, unfortunately.
 Bicycle taxis are slow and obstruct traffic.
 Fewer and fewer people were willing to power them, as well.
 Riding a bicycle taxi is not a popular profession anymore.

 Samlors, trishaws and cyclos

 In Singapore, Hanoi and Hoi An bicycle taxis are now a tourist attraction.
 They exclusively drive tourists around, which is the only way this mode of transportation will survive.
 In Singapore a company called Trishaw Uncle offers tours by bicycle taxi for tourists.
 In Vietnam it seems to be more loosely organized but the cyclo in Hoi An and Hanoi is very much kept alive by tourists.

 In Chiang Mai, we are not there yet.
 There are approximately 40 samlors left in Chiang Mai.
 You can find some of them at the Warorot Market.
 There are also some samlors at the San Pakoi and Nong Hoi markets.
 The drivers are elderly men who have been riding their samlor for many years.

 The future of the samlor in Chiang Mai

 In 2016 we made a website for the samlor drivers under the name Chiang Mai on Three Wheels.
 Earlier this year we moved the content and the tours from this website to our other website Chiang Mai a la Carte.
 On this site we offer a several half-day tours by samlor and included samlor tours in day tours as well.